Purgeable/issue-broker/README.md

 # issue-broker
-Close github issues with payments to freelancers
+Close github issues with bounty payments to freelancers.

-Idea
-====

-post github issues with bounties for completion by freelancers

-bounty is a small fixed payment, for ease of use expressed in time and hourly rate

 Scenario
 ========